gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 -- Run queries in Athena to filter CloudTrail log entries

 -- Resolve security concerns within the AWS account and on an EC2 Linux instance

+**Tasks followed for this Activity**

+**Task 1:** Modifying a security group and observing the website

+   **Step 1:**

+    There should be two  inbound rules for the security group of the Cafe Web server
+    1. Type:HTTP, Port:80, Source:0.0.0.0/0
+    2. Type:SSH, Port:22, Source: WebServerIP   (Public IPv4 address value of the Cafe Web Server Instance)

+   **Step 2:**

+     Open a new browser tab, and navigate to http://<WebServerIP>/cafe/ (substitute the <WebServerIP> value).
+     Notice that the website looks normal.
+For example, the photos are all appropriate for a bakery café.